hturan/flamingo/README.md

 ## Important Features
 - [ ] Control with iOS/Android device
 - [ ] Implement animal switcher
-- [ ] Make the flamingo fire sick bullets
+- [ ] Make the flamingo fire bullets and/or lasers
 - [ ] Have a horse ride on the flamingo
 - [ ] VR-powered first-person horse view